 In February/March of 2016 we started work on a large general clinic which will be split up into a HIV/Aids Pre-natal Care Unit, Eye Clinic, Surgery, Counselling/Family Planning Education, Treatment Ward and Pre-natal Nutrition Information Centre.

 We also sent a shipping container of donated and purchased medical supplies out to Likoni in order to have the clinic fully furnished and up & running by the time the project is complete.
+Work will continue on this project from Mid-February 2018.
+We will also be doing considerable refurbishment at School for Visually Impaired in Likoni along with repairs at the Polytechnic.

 This is on-going, so if you have anything you wish to send/purchase for the container or would like to Volunteer your skills & time, please contact us directly.
-We will be travelling again in September/October 2017 to complete the Maternity Wing of the Health Centre and to do some refurbishment and repairs at the School for the Blind.
-Click here to view architectural plans.

 Our “Building of Hope” volunteers travelled to Mombasa to continue their mission at the School for the Blind, in Likoni.
 Two years ago over 200 volunteers constructed a Residential Home which can house between 320 and 400 blind, special needs children and orphans.